 - Natural Resources Wales

-- · Animal and Plant Health Agency
+- Animal and Plant Health Agency

 - Veterinary Medicine Directorate

 - Welsh Local Authorities

 - Food Standards Agency Wales

 - DEFRA

-- other UK Government agriculture offices
+- Other UK Government Agriculture Offices.

-- regulatory authorities, such as HM Revenue and Customs, Local Authorities, Health and Safety Executive and the Police
+- Regulatory authorities, such as HM Revenue and Customs, Local Authorities, Health and Safety Executive and the Police.

-We may also share your information with organisations which deliver training, knowledge transfer and innovation advice and support on behalf of Welsh Government for the purposes of appropriate targeting of support.
+We may also share your information with organisations which deliver training, knowledge transfer and innovation advice and support on behalf of the Welsh Government for the purposes of appropriate targeting of support.

 Your information, including your personal information, may be the subject of a request by another member of the public.
-When responding to such requests Welsh Government may be required to release information, including your personal information, to fulfil its obligations under the Freedom of Information Act 2000, the Environmental Information Act 2004 or the Data Protection Act 2018.
+When responding to such requests the Welsh Government may be required to release information, including your personal information, to fulfil its obligations under the Freedom of Information Act 2000, the Environmental Information Act 2004 or the Data Protection Act 2018.

-We will publish details of the amounts paid to Rural Support beneficiaries.
+The Welsh Government will publish details of the amounts paid to Rural Support beneficiaries.
 Data will be published for all beneficiaries on a searchable website, and will include the name and locality of the farmer/land manager and details of the amounts and schemes for which subsidy has been paid.
 However, for those receiving less than the equivalent of £1,250 in subsidies the name will be withheld.
 The data will be published annually on 31 May and remain available for two years from the date it is published.
-The information will be available on the Defra website.
+The information will be available on the Defra website at: www.cap-payments.defra.gov.uk